Skjoldrun/Skjoldrun.github.io/docs/csharp/sqlite-demo.md

 }
 ```

-The retrieved data are list with type `PersonModel`.
+The retrieved data gets mapped to a list of type `PersonModel`.

 **PersonModel**